-Following Community Feedback: Proposed: Further definition and clarity on the use of terms such as "Crossover, Rear Access and Driveway".
-Clarity of wider applications in other townships.
-Policy updated to refer to Rear Access Ways only applicable to Dampier town site.
+Following Community Feedback: Proposed: Further definition and clarity on the use of The term Driveway is not referenced in the terms such as "Crossover, Rear Access and policy.
+Clarity is now provided by replacing Driveway". rear access driveway with rear access way.
+Clarity of wider applications in other Policy updated to refer to Rear Access townships.
+Ways only applicable to Dampier town site.